rizo/onix/README.md

 This will build the specified ocaml compiler from source.

 > **NOTE**
 > The specified version must be compatible with the constraints found in the project's opam files.
-It is generally a good idea to have loose constraints for the ocaml package in opam files.
+Generally it is a good idea to have loose constraints for the ocaml package in opam files.

 ### Other compiler packages